DigitalPublishingToolkit/OurCommons/md/03RaworthMonbiot.md

 Access to knowledge is another good example, Raworth says.
 "Access to knowledge is access to means of wealth creation.
-We don’t have to own the idea, we collectively add to the idea, we share it, we remix it, and by doing so, we collective create new ideas."
+We don’t have to own the idea, we collectively add to the idea, we share it, we remix it, and by doing so, we collectively create new ideas."

 ## Shaping the Commons in Europe